It’s the last day of the year - time for a look back.

 A growing family

 August brought the most important and exciting event of the year, the birth of my daughter; Aurora.
-She's a fantastic addition to our little family, and spending time with her, Ethan, Lauren, and the rest of my family is much more important than any app.
+Spending time with her and Ethan is much more important than any app.

 Getting out there